github/opensource.guide/overviews/os-contributing/index.md

 If your pull request is merged -- great!
 If it is not, no sweat, it may not be what the project maintainer had in mind, or they were already working on it.
 This happens, so our recommendation is to take any feedback you've received and go forth and pull request again -- or [create your own open source project](theotherguide).

 > find better image

+### Pull Request Pro Tips :TM:

+- [Fork](http://guides.github.com/overviews/forking/) the repository and clone it locally.
+Connect your local to the original 'upstream' repository by adding it as a remote. **Pull in changes** from 'upstream' often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
+- Create a [**branch**](http://guides.github.com/overviews/flow/) for your edits.
+- In the body of your pull request, **be clear** about what problem was occurring and how someone can recreate that problem.
+Then be equally as clear about what steps you took to make your changes.
+- It's best to **test**.
+Run your changes against any existing tests if they exist and create new ones when needed.
+Whether tests exist or not, make sure your changes don't break the existing project.
+- If your changes include differences in HTML/CSS, **include screenshots** of the before and after.
+Just drag and drop the images into the body of your pull request.
+- If the project you're contributing to doesn't have guidelines on contributing, it's always best to create your contribution in the **style of the project**.
+This may mean using indents, semi colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge.